DragonBuilder/nandi/README.md

 Then we generate the hash of the `Password` field and also compare it with value at `ConfirmPassword` field.
 This is to ensure that the user didn't accidently make a typo while entering the password.

 The details are then stored in the `users` table.
 We store the `email` and the `password` with `created_at` and `updated_at` because why not?
-The important thing to note here that we **don't store the password in it plain text** format instead we **store the hashed value of the password**.
+The important thing to note here that we **don't store the password as plain text** format instead we **store the hashed value of the password**.
 This is generally considered a good practice.
 I think there might be couple of reasons for it.

 1. In case of a data breach, the passwords are not automatically compromised.
 2. The organisation themselves aren't aware of the actual password.